Tofutush/tofutush.github.io/blog/posts/travel summer 2025.md

 <img src="/img/travel summer 2025 ladybug.png"/>

+At some nearby horse ranch we saw a Kazakh kid fluidly climb up a horse.
+He wasn't even tall enough; he had to park the horse near a fence and step onto the fence.
+Bro couldn't have been older than eight.

 The next day, we got to Narati.
 My period came and I spent the day in bed while they rode horses.
 Well fuck me in particular.

 From there we went on Duku Highway.
 There are a lot of groundhogs to the side.
 They had big butts.
 Sometimes they stand up and fight each other.